manenbranta/SiliconForge/README.md

 # Silicon Forge
-This is a bootstrap-based conceptual tech blog made for an assignment on my Systems Development course.
+This is a conceptual tech blog made for an assignment on my Systems Development course.